arkency/posts/posts/2014-05-08-mastering-rails-validations-objectify.md

 ## Not so far from our comfort zone

-For start we are gonna use the trick with `SimpleDelegator` (we use it sometimes our [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com/) book as an intermediary step).
+For start we are gonna use the trick with `SimpleDelegator` (we use it sometimes in our [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com/) book as an intermediary step).